 There are many other reasons for muscle pain and tension, including sitting down too much (being too sedentary), sitting for long periods in a position that puts strain on your body, or over-exerting yourself during exercise.
-Even not having the best mattress for the level of neck, back and hip support you need.
-If you are dealing with regular pain, speak to your doctor to see what treatment is needed before you begin using one of the best handheld massagers at home.
+Even not having the best mattress for the postural support your body needs.
+If you are experiencing pain, speak to your doctor to see what treatment is needed before you begin using one of the best handheld massagers at home.

 1. Theragun Mini: Best handheld massager overall